Ireland's independent crypto guide — updated July 2026

 ✎ Last verified: March 2026

 Most major Irish banks permit SEPA transfers to regulated exchanges, including AIB, Bank of Ireland, Permanent TSB, and N26.
 Revolut also works well.
-Some banks occasionally block specific exchanges — Binance has experienced the most blocks historically.
+Note: Binance suspended EU services from 1 July 2026 after failing to obtain a MiCA licence — it is not currently recommended for Irish users.
 If a transfer is declined, try a different exchange or contact your bank directly.

 ✎ Last verified: March 2026